 Many people coming out of the closet are guided by fantasies, attractions, and unexplored desires.
 They haven’t had a sexual encounter with a person of the same gender and their curiosities run painfully wild.
 The lack of sure-fire experiences can create a lot of tension and helplessness.

 For coming out spouses in this situation, the first and most helpful step is to talk openly about your desires.
-Alongside your partner, you can create boundaries that will allow for self-discovery and honor both of your safety.
-Some couples agree that gay or lesbian friendships are okay, giving the coming out spouse a chance to integrate into the LGBTQ community.
+Alongside your partner, you can create boundaries that sustain self-discovery and respect the safety of all involved.
+Some couples agree that gay or lesbian friendships are okay, giving the coming out spouse a chance to integrate into the LGBTQIA+ community.
 Others determine that a short-term open relationship helps both partners solidify decisions.
-Regardless of your value system and ethics, boundaries will help facilitate the coming out process and all the steps thereafter.
+And still, others choose monogamy until both feel safe in taking any potential next step.
+Regardless of your value system and ethics, boundaries will help facilitate the coming out process and the camaraderie of the couple as they evolve.

 Have I seen mixed orientation marriages work?
 Of course.
-Have I seen couples try their hardest only to seen their marriage eventually end?
+Have I seen couples try their hardest only to see their marriage eventually end?
 Yes.

 All this to say, let your truth be true.
 Don’t put pressure to be someone you cannot, but also gather the courage to acknowledge your full capacity—for love, romance, intimacy and sex.
 Honor yourself and your spouse by making decisions out of courage, not fear.
 It’s hard, for sure.
 But in a moment when life as you know it seems to be ending, remember that many other people have walked this path before you.
 You are not alone.